 Now look, I know the screaming on the last episode sounded bad, but when I listened to it again, I’m not sure it was actually Madame Marie who was screaming.
 I think it might have been someone else.
 She was talking directly into the microphone as I am now but the screaming seemed to come from a little way off.
 The way the recording room is set up, it would be difficult for her to get far away from the microphone as quickly as the screaming started.
 She was in the middle of the forecast and then all of a sudden she was cut off and the screams began.

 The microphone is hung over this large desk.
 There are actually two and they rise like a tree from the desk’s centre.
 Madame Marie’s chair, where I am sitting now, has the more expensive of the two microphones angled towards it.
 The large, plush chair she sits on, a chintz adapted so it swivels, only has a couple of inches of clearance from the wall behind.
 The desk is almost the full width of our little recording room.
 To my left is the fax machine and the crystal ball on it’s stand, and on the table next to the microphone tree is the telegram and the scrying mirror.
-To get away from the microphone she’d need to swivel the chair to the right, stand up, and walk all the way around the desk.
+To get away from the microphone Madame Marie would need to swivel the chair to the right, stand up, and walk all the way around the desk, unless she was gonna knock everything over.

 At around the same on time on Thursday morning, regular user of our message boards, Beth, tuned in and tried to commune with the spirits, and received a message which she interpreted as ‘Gethin’s there with her, you’re just underneath’.